 Shopping Trends

-Sales of own-label products increased 4.5% on a year-on-year basis to hold a value share of 47%.
+Sales of private-label products increased 4.5% on a year-on-year basis to hold a value share of 47%.

 Shoppers spent an additional €66.8 million on these ranges compared to the same period last year, data showed.

-Premium own-label ranges also witnessed a good performance with shoppers spending an additional €14.2 million on these lines, up 10.2% year on year.
+Premium own-label ranges also reported a solid performance, with shoppers spending an additional €14.2 million on these lines, up 10.2% year on year.

 Branded goods registered an increase of 8.4%, outpacing total market growth as major retailers heavily promoted brands in their recent advertising campaigns.